Nicsena/nicsena-terminal/README.md

 # Nicsena Terminal

-An web terminal that uses websocket for live output of executing commands.
+An web terminal that uses websocket for live output when executing commands.

 ## Note: